hkiang01/Entity-Property-Linker/README.md

    The whole point of components is that they're reusable.
 There should be as few tightly coupled relationships between files as possible.
 You should be able to move around a given `.js` file containing a component at will.
 This enables agility and enables you to deliver business value faster.

+6. JSON objects returned from API should mirror their corresponding DB schemas.

+   This removes ambiguity in dealing with JSON objects that represent database objects, and respect the database schema as the single source of truth for their structure.
+The less ambiguity, the more certainty, and the more likely you're able to deliver business value quickly.

-6. Most logs are at the debug level
+7. Most logs are at the debug level

    You don't want to crowd out the logs.
 There is value in delineating between debug, info, warn, etc.